rubenSindrestean/react-native-snap-carousel/README.md

 # react-native-snap-carousel
-Simple swiper component for React Native with **previews** and **snapping effect**.
+THIS IS NOT THE ORIGINAL VERSION, THE ORIGINAL AUTHOR IS ARCHRISS, CHECK HIS PROFILE THIS IS JUST A FIX FOR THE LATEST REACT NATIVE VERSION Simple swiper component for React Native with **previews** and **snapping effect**.
 Compatible with Android & iOS.
 Pull requests are very welcome!